-- 1. We tackle the challenge of query suggestion in a novel way by considering both diversification and personalization. - We propose a model for personalized query suggestion diversification (PQSD) that incorporates a user's shortterm search context in their current session and their long-term search history to detect their search interests. - 3.
-We examine the performance of PQSD under different search context selection strategies and analyze the impact of different trade-off values controlling the personalization and diversification components on the query suggestion performance of our model.
+- We tackle the challenge of query suggestion in a novel way by considering both diversification and personalization. - We propose a model for PQSD that incorporates a user's short-term search context in their current session and their long-term search history to detect their search interests. - 3) We examine the performance of PQSD under different search context selection strategies and analyze the impact of different trade-off values controlling the personalization and diversification components on the query suggestion performance of our model.
 We find that PQSD yields better performance when the search context consists of queries with clicked documents rather than all queries, especially when more query suggestions are returned in the list.